-From the Color Profile pop-up menu, select a profile.
+From the Colour Profile pop-up menu, select a profile.

 Select Assign or Convert.
-Assign adopts the new profile but leaves the values of the colors/pixels as is.
-Convert converts each color from the old profile to the new one—color/pixel values may change as a result.
+Assign adopts the new profile but leaves the values of the colours/pixels as is.
+Convert converts each colour from the old profile to the new one—colour/pixel values may change as a result.

-To embed a color profile on file export:
+To embed a colour profile on file export:

 With Export Persona active, choose your Preset in the Export Options panel.

 (Optional) Select a different ICC profile from the pop-up menu.
-Otherwise, the document's color profile will be embedded.
+Otherwise, the document's colour profile will be embedded.

 Check Embed ICC profile.